seanmars/excel2json/README.md

 ## <a name="todos"></a>Todos

-- CLI
+- CLI;
-    - Use command to import file(list of file) and parse all of then.
+    - Use command to import file(list of file) and parse all of then;
+- Top-level attribute in JSON;

 ## <a name="logs"></a>Change logs